encode/django-rest-framework/docs/api-guide/serializers.md

 ## Relational fields

 When serializing model instances, there are a number of different ways you might choose to represent relationships.
-The default representation is to use the primary keys of the related instances.
+The default representation for `ModelSerializer` is to use the primary keys of the related instances.

-Alternative representations include serializing using natural keys, serializing complete nested representations, or serializing using a custom representation, such as a URL that uniquely identifies the model instances.
+Alternative representations include serializing using hyperlinks, serializing complete nested representations, or serializing with a custom representation.

-The `PrimaryKeyRelatedField` and `HyperlinkedRelatedField` fields provide alternative flat representations.

-The `ModelSerializer` class can itself be used as a field, in order to serialize relationships using nested representations.

-The `RelatedField` class may be subclassed to create a custom representation of a relationship.
-The subclass should override `.to_native()`, and optionally `.from_native()` if deserialization is supported.

-All the relational fields may be used for any relationship or reverse relationship on a model.
+For full details see the [serializer relations][relations] documentation.

 ## Specifying which fields should be included